 Are you a cat person?
 Do you like a pet that tells you when it wants attention and lets you rub its furry little belly?
-If so, you just might know that August 8th is International Cat Day and October 29th is National Cat Day — where we celebrate our favourite kitty-cats and all the things that make them so special.
+Let's celebrate our favourite kitty-cats and all the things that make them so special.

 When you eat something sweet, like ice cream, you probably notice kitty staring at you with big eyes.
 You might be tempted to give kitty a taste of your snack or dessert — but it won't really be a special treat for them.
 Unlike dogs, cats can't taste anything sweet.

-Just like us, cats can prefer one paw over another and be either right-pawed or left-pawed.
+Just like us, cats can prefer one paw over another.
 But unlike humans, female cats tend to be right-pawed, while male cats tend to be left-pawed.
 Meanwhile, 90% of humans are right-handed.

 When your kitty is meowing, it's probably talking to you.
 Adult cats almost never meow at other cats.
-They use other ways to communicate like purring, hissing and spitting.
+They use other ways to communicate with each other like purring, hissing and spitting.

 Whatever you feed your cat (and it really should be food made especially for them), make sure the pieces are small.
 Why?
-Cats can't move their jaws from side-to-side like you can, which makes it very hard for them to chew big chunks of food.
+Cats can't move their jaws from side-to-side like you can.
+This makes it very hard for them to chew big chunks of food.